Nath9319/DocumentationAgent/output/CalculatorCode/documentation/ConfidenceIntervalInput.md

 ### ConfidenceIntervalInput

 **Description:**
-The `ConfidenceIntervalInput` class serves as a model for calculating confidence intervals in statistical analysis.
-It encapsulates the necessary attributes and methods required to define the parameters for a confidence interval calculation, ensuring that the data is structured and validated appropriately for further statistical processing.
+The `ConfidenceIntervalInput` class serves as a model for calculating confidence intervals.
+It encapsulates the necessary attributes and methods required to perform statistical calculations related to confidence intervals, providing a structured way to manage input data and parameters.

 **Parameters/Attributes:**
-- `confidence_level` (`float`): Represents the confidence level for the interval, typically expressed as a decimal (e.g., 0.95 for 95% confidence).
-- `sample_mean` (`float`): The mean value derived from the sample data, which serves as the center point of the confidence interval.
-- `sample_size` (`int`): The number of observations in the sample, which is crucial for determining the variability and reliability of the confidence interval.
+- None (The class does not explicitly define parameters or attributes in the provided context).

 **Expected Input:**
-- `confidence_level` should be a float between 0 and 1, indicating the desired level of confidence.
-- `sample_mean` should be a float representing the average of the sample data.
-- `sample_size` should be a positive integer, as it represents the count of data points in the sample.
+- The class is expected to handle input data relevant to confidence interval calculations, which typically includes sample data, confidence level, and possibly other statistical parameters.
+The exact nature of the input data is not specified in the provided context, but it should conform to the requirements of statistical analysis.

 **Returns:**
-`None`: The class does not return a value directly; instead, it initializes an instance that can be used for further calculations related to confidence intervals.
+- None (The class itself does not return values but is designed to facilitate the calculation of confidence intervals).

 **Detailed Logic:**
-- The `ConfidenceIntervalInput` class inherits from `BaseModel`, which likely provides foundational functionality for model validation and data handling.
+- The `ConfidenceIntervalInput` class likely inherits from `BaseModel`, which suggests that it may utilize or override methods and properties defined in the `BaseModel` class.
+This inheritance allows it to leverage existing functionality related to data validation, serialization, or other model behaviors.
-- Upon instantiation, the class validates the input parameters to ensure they conform to the expected types and constraints (e.g., checking that the confidence level is within the range of 0 to 1).
-- The class may include methods for calculating the actual confidence interval based on the provided attributes, although these methods are not detailed in the provided information.
-- The design of this class allows for easy integration into larger statistical analysis workflows, where confidence intervals are a common requirement.
+- The class is designed to encapsulate the logic necessary for managing the input required for confidence interval calculations.
+This may include methods for setting and retrieving input values, validating the data, and preparing it for further statistical processing.
+- The specific algorithms or calculations performed by this class are not detailed in the provided context, but it is expected to interact with statistical functions or libraries to compute the confidence intervals based on the input data it manages.

 ---
 *Generated with 0% context confidence*